 Depending on the type of business, some retailers and manufacturers occasionally act as contractors.
-The most common examples of businesses that are retailers or manufacturers but sometimes act as contractors are: fuel dealers when installing heating equipment; appliance stores; countertop manufacturers; heating and plumbing businesses who also have a retail store; etc.
+The most common examples of businesses that are retailers or manufacturers but sometimes act as contractors are the following: fuel dealers when installing heating equipment; appliance stores; countertop manufacturers; heating and plumbing businesses who also have a retail store; etc.

 Act 134 of 2016 clarified that if you are a manufacturer or a retailer, you will be treated as a contractor when purchasing material and supplies for use in improving, altering, or repairing real property.
 32 V.S.A. § 9701(5).
 The phrase “treated as a contractor” means that you must pay sales tax to a wholesaler when purchasing these materials, or you must remit use tax when you install materials or supplies from your inventory.